 All drain connections must be used and individually trapped to ensure a minimum amount of condensate accumulation in the drain pans.
-Use ABS type cement to join the drain pipe connections.
+Use appropriate watertight sealing method based on the P-Trap material to join the drain pipe connections (ex.
+PVC uses PVC glue).

-Note: Note: The drain pan connections are 25mm (1") MPT fitting for 6-50, 60, and 70 tons (A-D Cabinet sizes).
+Note: The drain pan connections are 25mm (1 in.)
+MPT fitting for 6-50, 60, and 70 tons (A-D Cabinet sizes)